sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

 Quantitative variable is dependent and Categorical vars are independent
 * One Sample T-Test: 1 Quantitative variable
 * T-Test on two independent samples: 1 Categorical var with 2 categories, 1 Quantitative variable
-* T-test on two paired samples: 1 Categorical var with 2 categories i.e Before and After, 1 Quantitative variable
+* T-test on two paired samples: 1 Categorical var with 2 categories i.e Before and After, 1 Quantitative variable (Repeated measurements on the same indivuals)
 * One-way ANOVA: 1 Categorical var with 2+ categories, 1 Quantitative variable
 * ANCOVA: 1 Categorical var with 2+ categories, 1 Quantitative variable & 1 co-variate Quantitative variable
 * Factorial ANOVA (2-way, 3-way etc.): 2 or more Categorical vars & interaction between the 2, with 2 or more categories, 1 Quantitative variable